 Vacations give us some of the best occasions for family bonding, and there’s hardly a place more ideal than The Maldives.
 This tropical getaway with clean beaches, colourful corals and crystal clear lagoons is one of the top choices for travellers with kids and elderly parents.
-If you are wondering what to do in Maldives with family, you will be amazed by the options available!
+If you are wondering what to do in Maldives with your family, you will be amazed by the options available!

 Whether your little ones are confident swimmers or have just learnt how to blow bubbles in the water, snorkeling in Maldives is a big favourite with the children.
 The house reefs of most of the best all-inclusive islands in The Maldives have ample shallow lagoons where you can safely enjoy snorkeling with your family.